Quantum Nonlocality under Latency Constraints: Multi-Step Latency-Constrained (LC) Games

 \end{dfn} Hence, the behavior of a quantum strategy is given by

 where this time

 and

-the matrix product being taken from right to left.
+The product in~\Cref{eq:tau_quantum} denotes the tensor-network contraction specified above: the $j$-th quantum output leg of $W_i^{(t)}$ is connected with the $i$-th quantum input leg of $W_j^{(t+\ell(i,j))}$.
 The sandwiching of the $W_i^{(t)}$ interaction tensor in~\Cref{eq:tau_quantum} sets the classical input leg index to be $s_i^{(t)} \in S_i^{(t)}$ and the classical output leg index to be $a_i^{(t)} \in A_i^{(t)}$.
-Note that $\vert \psi(\mathbf{a} \vert \mathbf{s})\rangle$ is not a normalized vector. \emph{A quantum strategy captures the most general quantum protocol that the parties can implement in $\tau$ time steps, where $\ell(i,j)$ is how long it takes for $i$ to signal to $j$. } In~\Cref{fig:quantum_strategy}, we draw a diagram of a quantum strategy for three parties where $\ell(i,j) = \max\{1, \vert i-j\vert\}$.
-Note again that \emph{it is not strictly necessary for the parties to send quantum systems in a hardware implementation}: they could simply perform quantum teleportation by using shared entanglement and communicating classical information. \\~\\
+Note that $\vert \psi(\mathbf{a} \vert \mathbf{s})\rangle$ is not a normalized vector.
+A quantum strategy captures the most general quantum protocol that the parties can implement in $\tau$ time steps, where $\ell(i,j)$ is how long it takes for $i$ to signal to $j$.
+In~\Cref{fig:quantum_strategy}, we draw a diagram of a quantum strategy for three parties where $\ell(i,j) = \max\{1, \vert i-j\vert\}$.
+Note again that it is not strictly necessary for the parties to send quantum systems in a hardware implementation: they could simply perform quantum teleportation by using shared entanglement and communicating classical information.

-\\~\\ Let $\mathcal{Q}$ be the set of all quantum behaviors in a $\tau$-step LC game $(\mathcal{V},\pi,\ell)$.
+Let $\mathcal{Q}$ be the set of all quantum behaviors in a $\tau$-step LC game $(\mathcal{V},\pi,\ell)$.
 Similar to~\Cref{prp_convex_LC}, we can prove the convexity of this set. \begin{prp} For any $\tau$-step LC game $(\mathcal{V},\pi,\ell)$, the set $\mathcal{Q}$ is convex. \end{prp}

 \begin{proof} Consider a convex combination of two quantum behaviors in $\mathcal{Q}$:

 where

 By replacing the underlying quantum system with the direct sum of the original two systems, we can reconstruct $\xi(\mathbf{a}\vert\mathbf{s})$: